Still have questions? Leave a comment

 Your task is (ever so slightly) easier if you are writing about situations contemporary to you.
 But the further you go back, through the annals of history, the harder it becomes to strive for such authenticity.

 Grammar mistakes are jarring, but so are plot holes.
 An inconsistent story is off-putting to even the most immersed reader.
 So, here’s the bottom line: Don’t assume, and get your research down.

 Because even William Shakespeare, one of the most iconic figures of literature, erred in making anachronisms.
-One of the most famous literary anachronisms is in Julius Caesar, in Cassius’ line
+One of the most famous literary anachronisms is in his play Julius Caesar, in Cassius’ line:

 “The clock has stricken three.”
 (Act II, Scene 1)

 The error is that clocks that “struck” were invented almost 14 centuries after the play was set!

 But Shakespeare was a giant.
 We have forgiven these misgivings because Shakespearean literature is rich even with such minuscule errors.
 As for us foolish mortals, it’s probably best to do our research thoroughly.